marcfederer/marcfederer.github.io/_pages/about.md

 News
 ======
 * I will present my work on Collapses of Hemispheric APE at AOFD (AMS) in January 2026 in Houston, USA.
+* The [NAWDIC field campgain](https://www.nawdic.kit.edu) is coming up in Jan/Feb 2026.
+I will participate in flight planning for the campaign in Shannon, Ireland.